Observatory-Sciences/aravis-detector/docs/user/tutorials/run.md

 ## Start the control server

-To start the Odin control server run the following in the same Python environment you installed it in:
+To start the Odin control server run the following `odin_control` command, assuming that the python virtualenv is loaded as the environment described above:

 ```shell
 odin_control --config $cwd/aravis-detector/config/odin_server.cfg